slact/nchan/README.md

   legacy name: push_message_timeout
   > Publisher configuration setting the length of time a message may be queued before it is considered expired.
 If you do not want messages to expire, set this to 0.
 Applicable only if a nchan_publisher is present in this or a child context.

+- **nchan_redis_ping_interval**
+  arguments: 1
+  default: `4m`
+  context: http
+  > Send a keepalive command to redis to keep the Nchan redis clients from disconnecting.
+Set to 0 to disable.

 - **nchan_redis_url**
   arguments: 1
   default: `127.0.0.1:6379`